NikolasEnt/NikolasEnt.github.io/_posts/2018-06-01-Multiclass-semantic-segmentation-with-LinkNet34.md

 After binarization of the output, a simple classical computer vision can be applied for the final score improvement.
 Morphology [erosion and dilation][GithubL130] operations, which can be performed on the GPU are included in the prediction script.
 It was observed, that a slight dilation increase the F-score on the 'car' class, so it is applied in the final version of the script.

 As the car hood is a constant part of a camera image, its pixels were deliberately excluded from predictions.
-The hood mask was saved from a training image and it was noticed that such simple postprocessing can add a bit to the final score as it removes some wrongly included road pixels on the hood edge.
+The hood mask was saved from a training image and it was noticed that such simple postprocessing could add a bit to the final score as it removes some wrongly included road pixels on the hood edge.
 As the process is done on the GPU, the FPS is not significantly reduced by the step.

 The project code is available on [Github][Github].